disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

 This lab is designed to be completed in an environment setup for multiple students to complete the Admin in a day series of hands-on labs.

 You need to use the assigned user and environment information to complete this lab.
-You must have completed the prior labs to successfully complete this lab.
+You must have completed the prior labs to complete this lab.

 ## Exercise 1: Explore the out-of-the-box analytics